canonical-web-and-design/practices/coding/javascript.md

 ### Build tools
 [Webpack](https://webpack.js.org/) is the preferred build tool for applications, and [Rollup](https://rollupjs.org/guide/en) has generally been preferred for building cross environment libraries (both the browser and ESM/CJS environments) if the library in question uses ES6 modules.
-Rollup and Webpack for the most part have feature parity now however (Webpack now has support for scope hoisting, and Rollup now supports code splitting), so this is mostly now a matter of taste and convenience, given Rollup is easier to configure for library builds.
+Rollup and Webpack for the most part have feature parity now however (Webpack has support for scope hoisting, and Rollup supports code splitting), so this is mostly a matter of taste and convenience, given Rollup is easier to configure for library builds.

 ### Dependency management